pulpgrinder/Fronkensteen/bales-src/app/html-doc.md

 ## jQuery Interface

 BiwaScheme has a nice, Scheme-like interface to jQuery.
 However, Fronkensteen opts for a more jQuery-like procedure syntax.
 This is handy because of the vast amount of jQuery code that exists on the net.
-Translating this code to work with Fronkensteen is pretty straight forward.
+Translating this code to work with Fronkensteen is pretty straightforward.

 A jQuery call like: